DeepTaskHY/DM_Generator/README.md

 ### 5.1 Start the module

 - Go to [Author's Google Drive](https://drive.google.com/file/d/1Tya9XQrtlAv393xh8D_5MYfBAta15quz/view?usp=sharing) and download the JSON file (authorization key), and put it in the [authorization folder](dm_generator/keys/).
+- Go to [Maintainer's Google Drive](https://drive.google.com/file/d/1PIa_35rW4EMIjHfRvipN6Jz1lIFhmGEF/view) and download the dataset files, and put it in the [datasets folder](dm_generator/datasets/).
+Then run the [training script](dm_generator/scripts/training_conversation.py) to train the model.
 - After copying the [configuration.json.example](dm_generator/configuration.json.example) to the [configuration.json](dm_generator/configuration.json), edit the authentication key file name, etc.

 ### 5.2 Test the module